Find a Part Now

 Generation V

-For 1991, General Motors made significant changes to the Big-Block resulting in the Generation V. The block received a one-piece rear seal and all blocks received 4-bolt mains.
+For 1991, General Motors made significant changes to the big-block resulting in the Generation V. The block received a one-piece rear seal and all blocks received 4-bolt mains.
 Additionally the main oil galley was moved from near the oil pan to near the camshaft.
 Also the valvetrain became non-adjustable and the provisions for a mechanical fuel pump were eliminated.
-Cast aluminum rocker covers were fitted in place of stamped steel covers, featuring a screw-in filler cap.
+Cast aluminum valve covers were fitted in place of stamped steel covers, featuring a screw-in filler cap.
 Structural changes were carried out to the cylinder case to improve the integrity of the bores and the inlet manifold was changed to a single-piece design.

 6.0 (L50)